paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 ---

-## 🎯 The Framework in Action
+## 🎯 Using the Framework

-Next time you feel friction using *any* tool: assess which level it belongs to.
+Next time you encounter friction using *any* tool: assess which level it belongs to.

 🔎 **Big Design** – people face barriers before they even begin
 🔎 **Small Design** – people struggle to achieve their goals